ForestMars/DifferAnceEngine/README.md

 Predict mode is essentially the same as API mode, with at least one domain running an optimized model.

 The main intents behind DifferAnce Engine (besides building a framework that has the ability to "tell the difference between any 2 things") are firstly to create an API based solution for all the classification problems that otherwise require a great deal of repetitive and tedious coding.
 Secondly, to enable a highly configurable Auto-ML framework, giving fine grained control over searching a computationally huge search space, and finally to provide a stepping stone from Auto-ML based approaches to true Meta-learning.
-This is mainly acheived through integration with [Someta] Meta-learning framework.
+This is mainly acheived through integration with the [Someta] learning framework.

 Scalability of the computationally expensive parameter optimizations is not handled by DifferAnce Engine, but is offloaded to the Fast ML pipeline, which takes care of parallelizing the processes and auto-scaling as needed.